alpgarcia/barbated/README.md

-# Barbated - Barcode Battler II Parser
+# Barbated - Barcode Battler II Editor

 This project contains a TypeScript implementation for parsing barcodes according to the card system rules of Barcode Battler II (European version).